simonceddy/includer/readme.md

 // that can be called whenever required.
 $loader = Eddy\Includer\Includer::make('my_included_file.php');

-// The library also includes a wrapper function that does the same thing:
+// The library includes a wrapper function that does the same thing:
 $loader = make_includer('my_included_file.php');

 $loader(); // Includes my_included_file.php